 Nova Scotia’s living wages are calculated annually to reflect changing living expenses.

-These increases are due to cost increases (for shelter, food, gas, in particular) and little improvement in tax credits or income transfers.
-The living wage is the hourly rate at which a household can meet its basic needs (the expenses in the living wage budget), once government transfers are added to the family’s income (such as the Canada Child Benefit or GST credit), and deductions have been subtracted (such as income taxes and Employment Insurance premiums).
+Such unprecedented increases are due to overall costs of living, for shelter and food, in particular.
+The formula used to calculate the living wage is designed to ensure that the household earns enough income to afford the expenses in the living wage budget once government transfers are added to the family’s income (such as the Canada Child Benefit or GST credit), and deductions have been subtracted (such as income taxes and Employment Insurance premiums).